iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Screen

 One element that will see drastic changes, on the other hand, is the screen.
 For starters, Apple will finally adopt high refresh rates in all iPhone 17 devices.
-The base model should also get the Always-On mode only available, so far, on the Pro variants.
+The base model should also get the Always-On mode, which has so far only been available on the Pro variants.

 But wait, there’s more!
 In 2024, Samsung’s Galaxy S24 Ultra introduced a new kind of Gorilla Glass, both more scratch-resistant and anti-reflective.
 The iPhone 17 is slated to feature a “Ceramic Shield Ultimate”, which will compete with (last year’s) Samsung’s offering.
 Originally, the new coating was expected to arrive in the iPhone 16 family, but the development wasn’t ready on time.